Living with the feeling that you are never doing enough.

 Remembering that I am doing my best

 Recognising that you have to look after yourself first sometimes.
-Telling myself it is not selfish, it is self-protection and in the long run is so important, for me and my mum.
+Telling myself it is not selfish.
+It is self-protection and in the long run, important for both my mum and I.